aveq-research/videoparser-ng/DEVELOPERS.md

 - **H.264**: Counts MVs that are entropy-coded in the bitstream.
 - **HEVC**: Counts MVs that are entropy-coded in the bitstream.
 - **VP9**: Counts NEWMV mode blocks where motion delta is explicitly coded.
 NEARESTMV/NEARMV modes use predicted MVs and are not counted.
+- **AV1**: Counts NEWMV mode blocks (including compound variants: NEW_NEWMV, NEAREST_NEWMV, NEW_NEARESTMV, NEAR_NEWMV, NEW_NEARMV).
+NEARESTMV/NEARMV/GLOBALMV modes use predicted MVs and are not counted.

 ### Frame Metadata